Job Crafting: Love the One You're With

 Beauty - art, aesthetics

-Think of these as your innate talents and your energy.
-These skillsets can be expressed in different ways depending on the person.
-Stahl says that most people identify with three of these, and the primary skill set is what matters most.
-If you are not working in core skill set, you may feel exhausted.
+If you are not working in your core skill set, you may feel exhausted.
 It helps to notice where your energy is, your zone of genius.
 If you’re not sure, ask people close to you two questions: when have they seen you at your best and how does the room change when you walk in?
-Then consider what skill set you are using during those times.
+Then identify the skill sets you are using during those times.
 Sometimes we don’t realize our own strengths because we are so used to them that we take them for granted.

 What motivates you?